-e) Recording of Interests in Trust Board minutes
+Recording of Interests in Trust Board minutes.

-At the time Directors' interests are declared, they should be recorded in the Trust Board minutes.
+At the time Board members' interests are declared, they should be recorded in the Trust Board minutes.

-Any changes in interests should be declared at the next Board of Directors meeting following the change occurring and recorded in the minutes of that meeting.
+Any changes in interests should be declared at the next Trust Board meeting following the change occurring and recorded in the minutes of that meeting.

-f) Publication of declared interests in Annual Report
+Publication of declared interests in Annual Report

-Board members' interests should be published in the Trust's annual report.
+Board members' Directorships of companies likely or possibly seeking to do business with the NHS should be published in the Trust's annual report.
 The information should be kept up to date for inclusion in succeeding annual reports.

-g) Conflicts of interest which arise during the course of a meeting
+Conflicts of interest which arise during the course of a meeting

-During the course of a Board of Directors meeting, if a conflict of interest is established, the member concerned should withdraw from the meeting and play no part in the relevant discussion or decision.
-(See overlap with SO 8.3b)
+During the course of a Trust Board meeting, if a conflict of interest is established, the Board Member concerned should withdraw from the meeting and play no part in the relevant discussion or decision.
+(See overlap with SO 7.3)

-8.2 Register of Interests
+Register of Interests

-- a) The Chief Executive will ensure that a Register of Interests is established to record formally declarations of interests of the Board of Directors and decision making staff (as defined in policy GP7 Managing Conflicts of Interest).
-In particular the Register will include details of all relevant and material interests (as defined in SO 8.1c). - b) These details will be kept up to date on a continuous basis as and when new declarations are made.
-The register will then be presented to the next Board of Directors meeting or, where no changes have occurred, on an annual basis.
-In addition to the requirement for the register to be presented to the Board of Directors whenever there are changes, the Audit Committee is able to request a copy of the register at any time. - c) The Register will be available to the public and the Chief Executive will take reasonable steps to bring the existence of the register to the attention of local residents and to publicise arrangements for viewing it.
+- a) The Chief Executive will ensure that a Register of Interests is established to record formally declarations of interests of Board and Board Committee members.
+In particular the Register will include details of all Directorships and other relevant and material interests (as defined in SO 7.1 b)) which have been declared by both executive and non-executive Trust Board Members. - b) These details will be kept up to date on a continuous basis as and when new declarations are made.
+The Register will then be presented to the next Board meeting or, where no changes have occurred, on an annual basis.
+In addition to the requirement for the Register to be presented to the Board whenever there are changes, the Audit Committee is able to request a copy of the Register at any time.

+c) The Register will be available to the public and the Chief Executive will take reasonable steps to bring the existence of the Register to the attention of local residents and to publicise arrangements for viewing it.

-8.3 Exclusion of Chairman and Directors in proceedings on account of pecuniary interest a) Interpretation of 'Pecuniary' interest
+Exclusion of Chairman and Members in proceedings on account of pecuniary interest a) Interpretation of 'Pecuniary' interest